Utshaw/Facebook-Newsfeed-Eraser/README.md

 A simple firefox browser add-on for removing newsfeed contents.
 ## Features
 - Clean your newsfeed
-- Remove unnecessary group recommendation
+- Remove all group recommendation
 - Remove recent photos section from groups (Yeah!
 These can be weird too)
-- Remove friend suggestion section
+- Remove friend request section

 ## Installation
 - Download this repo